Christian Yelich Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in MLB.
+- The 9.2 strikeouts per nine innings put together by the Giants pitching staff ranks 10th in the league.

-- The Giants have the 21st-ranked team ERA among all league pitching staffs (4.77).
+- The Giants have the 21st-ranked team ERA across all league pitching staffs (4.71).

-- The Giants rank 21st in baseball in home runs given up (42 total, 1.4 per game).
+- Giants pitchers combine to rank 21st in baseball in home runs surrendered (42 total, 1.4 per game).

-- Manaea (0-1) takes the mound for the Giants in his fifth start of the season.
-He's put together a 7.85 ERA in 18 1/3 innings pitched, with 21 strikeouts.
+- Cobb (1-1 with a 2.43 ERA and 33 strikeouts in 33 1/3 innings pitched) gets the start for the Giants, his seventh of the season.

-- His last time out came on Saturday against the San Diego Padres, when the lefty tossed two innings, surrendering four earned runs while allowing five hits.
+- In his last time out on Sunday against the San Diego Padres, the righty went five innings, giving up three earned runs while surrendering seven hits.

-- The 31-year-old has an ERA of 7.85, with 10.3 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .268 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.